ben-grande/qusal/README.md

 3. Target qube for client script must default to `@default`, but other targets must be allowed via parameters.

-## Copyright
+## License

-Each project has a README.md containing the license name and credits to the copyright owners.
+All original source code is licensed under GPL-3.0-or-later.

+For more accurate information, check the individual files for license and copyright ownership.